-Term Definition certificate Digital form of identification that provides information about an entity and certifies ownership of a particular asymmetric key-pair. component Physical device, contained in a single package. device certificate Certificate that contains information that identifies the component.
+Term Definition device certificate Certificate that contains information that identifies the component.
 Can be a leaf certificate or an intermediate certificate . device Physical entity such as a network controller or a fan.
-DMTF Formerly known as the Distributed Management Task Force, the DMTF creates open manageability standards that span diverse emerging and traditional information technology (IT) infrastructures, including cloud, virtualization, network, servers, and storage.
-Member companies and alliance partners worldwide collaborate on standards to improve the interoperable management of IT. encapsulated request A request embedded into ENCAPSULATED_REQUEST or ENCAPSULATED_RESPONSE_ACK response message to allow the Responder to issue a request to a Requester.
-See GET_ENCAPSULATED_REQUEST request and ENCAPSULATED_REQUEST response messages. endpoint Logical entity that communicates with other endpoints over one or more transport protocol. intermediate certificate Certificate that is neither a root certificate nor a leaf certificate. invasive debug mode A device mode that enables debug access that might expose or allow modification of security critical firmware, hardware, or settings.
+DMTF Formerly known as the Distributed Management Task Force, DMTF creates open manageability standards that span diverse emerging and traditional information technology (IT) infrastructures, including cloud, virtualization, network, servers, and storage.
+Member companies and alliance partners worldwide collaborate on standards to improve the interoperable management of IT. encapsulated request A request embedded into an ENCAPSULATED_REQUEST or ENCAPSULATED_RESPONSE_ACK response message to allow the Responder to issue a request to a Requester.
+See GET_ENCAPSULATED_REQUEST request and ENCAPSULATED_REQUEST response messages. endpoint Logical entity that communicates with other endpoints over one or more transport protocols. intermediate certificate Certificate that is neither a root certificate nor a leaf certificate. invasive debug mode A device mode that enables debug access that might expose or allow modification of security-critical firmware, hardware, or settings.
 Invasive debug mode might include access to the device TCB. large SPDM message An SPDM message that is greater than the DataTransferSize of the receiving SPDM endpoint or greater than the transmit buffer size of the sending SPDM endpoint. large SPDM request message A large SPDM message that is an SPDM request. large SPDM response message A large SPDM message that is an SPDM response. leaf certificate Last certificate in a certificate chain. measurement Representation of firmware/software or configuration data on an endpoint. message See SPDM message. message body Portion of an SPDM message that carries additional data. message transcript The concatenation of a sequence of messages in the order in which they are sent and received by an endpoint.
 The final message included in the message transcript may be truncated to allow inclusion of a signature in that message which is computed over the message transcript.
 If an endpoint is communicating with multiple peer endpoints concurrently, the message transcripts for the peers are accumulated separately and independently. most significant byte (MSB) Highest order byte in a number consisting of multiple bytes.